What is the structure of the Park?

 The Park is divided in two sections:

-• Fauna Park, an extended pedestrian area, where You can walk near the animal’s paddock originating in the 5 continents of the world; here You can also visit the Tropical Green House, the Reptile House and the Extinction Park.
-In Fauna Park You could see the 90% of the species that live at Parco Natura Viva; the duration of the visit is different for every visitor, but we suggest You about 4 or 5 hours.
+• Fauna Park, an extended pedestrian area, where You can walk near the animal’s paddock originating in the 5 continents of the world; here You can also visit the Animals' Farm and the Extinction Park.
+In Fauna Park You could see 90% of the species that live at Parco Natura Viva; the duration of the visit is different for every visitor, but we suggest you to take at least 4 or 5 hours.
 We offer different services and You can take a break at one of the many rest stops.

 • Safari Park is a fascinating route that you visit on board of your own vehicle.
 There is a different entrance for the Safari (inside Parco Natura Viva area).
-You’ll discover the habitat of African animals, and You could imagine to be in a real safari.
-The durations is about 40 minutes – there aren’t rest stops in it.
+You’ll discover the habitat of African animals, and You could imagine being in a real safari.
+The duration is about 40 minutes – there aren’t rest stops in it.

 Parco Natura Viva’s ticket is unique, it includes both sections (Fauna Park and Safari Park), and You can buy it or at the Safari Park entrance or at Fauna Park ticket office.
 It’s a daily ticket.